Perry Werden

-Percival Wheritt "Perry" Werden (July 21, 1865 – January 9, 1934) was an American baseball player.
-He was a first baseman for the St. Louis Maroons (1884), Washington Nationals (1888), Toledo Maumees (1890), Baltimore Orioles (1891), St. Louis Browns (1892–1893) and Louisville Colonels (1897).
+Perry Wheritt Werden (July 21, 1861 – January 9, 1934), nicknamed "Peach Pie Perry" and "Moose", was an American professional baseball player who primarily played first base.
+During a professional career that spanned 25 years, he played for six major league clubs: the St. Louis Maroons, Washington Nationals, Toledo Maumees, Baltimore Orioles, St. Louis Browns, and Louisville Colonels.
+He also played for a number of minor league teams, most notably the Minneapolis Millers of the Western League.

+While playing for Minneapolis, Werden set the single season record for home runs in Organized Baseball twice in two years, hitting 43 in 1894 and 45 in 1895.
+The latter would stand as the record until 1920, when Babe Ruth hit 54 home runs for the New York Yankees.

 Career

-Werden played as a pitcher in 1884 where he had a 12–1 win–loss record (leading the Union Association in winning percentage at .923), 16 games, 16 games started, 12 complete games, 1 shutout, 141 1/3 innings pitched, 113 hits allowed, 61 runs allowed, 31 earned runs allowed, 1 home run allowed, 22 walks allowed, 51 strikeouts and a 1.97 ERA.
+Werden played as a pitcher in 1884 where he had a 12–1 win–loss record (leading the Union Association in winning percentage at .923).
 During this season, he helped the Maroons win the first and only Union Association pennant.

-An arm injury moved Werden to first base and in 7 seasons he played in 693 games, 2,740 at bats, 444 runs, 773 hits, 109 doubles, 87 triples, 26 home runs, 439 RBI, 150 stolen bases, 281 walks, .282 batting average, .359 on-base percentage, .414 slugging percentage, 1,134 total bases and 5 sacrifice hits.

 Called the "Original Pie King" and known as a home-run hitter, Werden played for the Minneapolis Millers in the late 1890s.

 Werden had a remarkable minor league career.
 For the Minneapolis Millers of the Western League in 1894, he hit .417 with 42 home runs.
 The next season, he improved in both categories, hitting .428 with 45 home runs.
 These were astounding home run totals for the time (helped by the short outfield fence distance at their home field): for example, Sam Thompson led the National League in home runs with 18 in 1895.
 No one would hit more than 29 until Babe Ruth hit 54 in 1920.
 Werden retired with a career .341 batting average with five home run titles in the minor leagues.

-He died in Minneapolis, Minnesota at the age of 68, and was buried at Bellefontaine Cemetery in St. Louis.
+He died of a heart attack on January 9, 1934, in Minneapolis, Minnesota at the age of 68, and was buried at Bellefontaine Cemetery in St. Louis.